mohamedaliznidi/the-book-of-bugs-n-charms/react/state-management/recoil.md

 }
 ```

-## Core Concepts
+## Advanced Sorcery

-### Atoms
+### Mystical Atoms

-Atoms are units of state that components can subscribe to and update.
+Atoms are units of mystical state that enchantments can subscribe to and update through atomic magic.

 ```typescript
 // atoms/counterAtom.ts